Upper gastrointestinal bleeding (UGIB) is defined as bleeding proximal to the ligament of Treitz.

 There are some values of using CT as the 'next step' technique in identifying a bleeding source within the GIT following negative or failed endoscopy in the acute setting 6.

 Arterial imaging is best performed when active acute bleeding is ongoing.
 Findings on CT include extravasated contrast identified as a focal area of high attenuation within the bowel lumen which represents a bleeding point 6.

-Non-contrast scan need to be done first to exclude any false-positive reading on arterial phase imaging 6.
+A non-contrast scan needs to be done first to exclude any false-positive reading on arterial phase imaging 6.

 Other findings are largely related to the particular underlying cause such as tumours, inflammatory bowel disease, ischaemic colitis and vascular abnormalities 6.